Joelute/casper-product-demo/README.md

 # Casper Clone

-This product project is a clone of Caspers product page built using React with Next.js.
+This project is a clone of Casper's product page built using React with Next.js.
 It features a well-designed layout of the top of the page as well as a 3D viewer of the mattress utilizing Three.js.

 Casper's product page can be broken down into multiple components featuring the header, overview, feature showcase, similar products, FAQ, customer reviews and footer.
 Due to the limited time, this project only covers the header and overview as they are the first components displayed to the customers.
 This means they’re the most important components on the page in order to capture the customer's attention.